• Luoghi d'Italia

 The first polycentric Olympics

-A febbraio, occhi puntati sull’Italia: this February, all eyes on Italy!
-The 2026 Winter Olympics will be held from 6 to 22 February in three regions of northern Italy: Lombardia, Veneto, and Trentino Alto-Adige.
-Fourteen different venues will host what will be i primi giochi olimpici diffusi, the first Olympic Games to adopt a polycentric approach, spreading events across multiple locations over 22,000 square kilometers.
+A febbraio, occhi puntati sull’Italia: this February, all eyes were on Italy!
+The 2026 Winter Olympics were held from 6 to 22 February in three regions of northern Italy: Lombardia, Veneto, and Trentino Alto-Adige.
+Fourteen different venues hosted i primi giochi olimpici diffusi, the first Olympic Games to adopt a polycentric approach, spreading events across multiple locations over 22,000 square kilometers.

 The venues of Milano-Cortina 2026

-The key venues of this edition of the Winter Olympics are Milano and Cortina, of course.
-Milan, the capital of Lombardy, is by far the biggest city among this year’s Olympic venues, and it will host the opening ceremony and most ice sports events.
-It will not host the closing ceremony, though: this will take place in Verona, a much smaller city in a different region, which will also host the Paralympics opening ceremony on 6 March, 2026.
+The key venues of this edition of the Winter Olympics were Milano and Cortina, of course.
+Milan, the capital of Lombardy, was by far the biggest city among this year’s Olympic venues, and hosted the opening ceremony and most ice sports events.
+It did not host the closing ceremony, though: this took place in Verona, a much smaller city in a different region, which also hosted the Paralympics opening ceremony on 6 March, 2026.

-Unlike Milan, which features for the first time as an Olympic venue, the mountain town of Cortina d’Ampezzo, in Veneto, is not new to this kind of events.
-Cortina already hosted the Winter Olympics in 1956, the first Olympic event to be held in an Italian city.
+Unlike Milan, which featured for the first time as an Olympic venue, the mountain town of Cortina d’Ampezzo, in Veneto, was not new to this kind of events.
+Cortina had already hosted the Winter Olympics in 1956, the first Olympic event to be held in an Italian city.

 Map of the Milano-Cortina 2026 Winter Olympics

-Mountain lovers will know Cortina as an upscale tourist resort in the Dolomites, but it’s just one of the spectacular venues of the 2026 Winter Olympics: Bormio and Livigno, in Lombardy’s Valtellina, will host the main alpine skiing events; Predazzo and Tesero, in Trentino’s Val di Fiemme, will host ski jumping and cross-country skiing competitions; and Anterselva, in Alto-Adige, will host biathlon events.
+Mountain lovers know Cortina as an upscale tourist resort in the Dolomites, but this was just one of the spectacular venues of the 2026 Winter Olympics: Bormio and Livigno, in Lombardy’s Valtellina, hosted the main alpine skiing events; Predazzo and Tesero, in Trentino’s Val di Fiemme, hosted ski jumping and cross-country skiing competitions; and Anterselva, in Alto-Adige, hosted biathlon events.

-As an article on the New York Times points out, the cross-country nature of the 2026 Winter Olympics may very well turn out to be a logistical nightmare, due to long distances, narrow roads, complex connections, and the heavy snowfall that is currently affecting Cortina and other mountain locations.
+As an article on the New York Times pointed out, the cross-country nature of the 2026 Winter Olympics could very well turn out to be a logistical nightmare, due to long distances, narrow roads, complex connections, and the heavy snowfall that affected Cortina and other mountain locations.

-The Olympic flame crosses all 20 Italian regions
+The Olympic flame crossed all 20 Italian regions

 2026 Winter Olympics torch relay